 It is the policy of this district to make purchases of goods, services and public works construction by way of a publicly accountable process that respects the shared goals of economy and quality.
 Further, it is the policy of this district to make purchases in such a manner as to assure the best utilization of district funds.
 The board, or its designee, reserves the right to determine what is in the best interest of the district.
 The district will endeavor to purchase goods and services from vendors with a significant Idaho economic presence where required or allowed by federal or state purchasing laws.

 The board may purchase real property, personal property, services or public works construction as necessary for the operation of the district.
 The board will comply with the requirements of Idaho law relative to competitive bidding for services and personal property (Policy 850.30), and public works construction (Policy 850.90), as well as this district’s Policy 850P1 (Supplemental Purchasing Procedures).
-Where federal funds are used for purchases of goods, services or public works construction, the district will also follow procurement requirements set forth in 2 CFR Part 200.
+Where federal funds are used for purchases of goods, services or public works construction, the district will also follow procurement requirements set forth in 2 CFR Part 200 and Policy 850.20 – Purchases Using Federal Funds.

 PURCHASES EXCLUDED FROM THE STATUTORY PROCUREMENT PROCESSES UNDER IDAHO CODE §67-2803